mkulesh/onpc/README.md

 For more screenshots, see directory images/screenshots.

 ## Limitations
+Please note that the app does not support the music streaming from your phone to the network player or the receiver.
 Some network services like Spotify, Tidal, AirPlay are currently not yet tested and may not work.

 ## Documentation